ExpressionEngine/ExpressionEngine-User-Guide/source/modules/channel/relationships.rst

    :depth: 2

-The following parameters are available to all looping relationship tags, allowing you order to further filter or sort the entries being retrieved.
+The following parameters are available to all looping relationship tags, allowing you to further filter or sort the entries being retrieved.
 They function the same as they do when used on the ``{exp:channel:entries}`` tag.
 The available parameters are:

 * author_id